Education Partnerships

 Winter 2025 Scholarship & Awards Presentation

+The Winter Scholarship and Awards Presentation was held at Marine Institute on March 20, 2025.
+The Fry Family Foundation Leadership Awards celebrate and encourage the development of leadership qualities that can be applied in our communities, at work and in the classroom.
+Six of these Awards were presented at the Ceremony.
 These Leadership Awards are a component of the FFF Student Leadership Initiative at Marine Institute and are a reflection of the belief that, “It has been shown that students who began to understand the complexities of leadership at an early stage in their university education were more likely to step forward to take a leadership approach to their own personal and professional development”.
+Each of these award recipients shared their thoughts on what Leadership means to them.

 Graduate Student Leadership Award